 Under this technique, respondents are presented with a series of words or phrases and are asked to answer quickly with the first word or phrase that comes to their mind after the hearing is Phrase or world.

-There are a number of variations of this particular test.
+There are several variations of this particular test.

 3. Sentence Completion